-Integrating customer knowledge in the research and development phase is a way of refining products both before and after launch.
-The information collected on various channels can be easily filtered and integrated in R&D. Thus, the customer transcends the buyer role and is actually transformed into a focus group member who could come up with the next breakthrough.
+Integrating customer knowledge in the research and development phase refines products both before and after launch.
+The incorporate feedback collected on various channels can be easily filtered and integrated into product feedback management.
+Thus, the customer transcends the buyer role and is actually transformed into a focus group member who could come up with the next breakthrough.

-In turn, customers become participants in the R&D process.
+In turn, customers become participants in the product feedback management process.
 As a consequence, the resulting product or service matches their needs more closely.
 If until now product manufacturers and service providers could have a unilateral vision, today’s highly-competitive market no longer allows that.

 LEGO Ideas is quite possibly one of the best examples of how customer insight can be used for development.
 On this mini-site, enthusiasts can easily submit their own designs.
 The projects gathering more than 10,000 votes from the community undergo LEGO review and are turned into new sets if the review is favorable.